Watch out February 2022 webinar on trainee funding

-Funding available: Up to 10 awards per round of up to $250
+Funding available: Up to 10 awards of up to $500

-Graduate Student Professional Development Awards are for students working with MIRA researchers who are planning to present their work at an academic conference (virtual or in-person), attend a training program (virtual or in-person), complete an online course at a different institution, or participate in research activities in another location.
+Graduate Student Professional Development Awards are for students working with MIRA researchers who have recently, or are planning to present their work at an academic conference (virtual or in-person), attend a training program (virtual or in-person), complete an online course at a different institution, or participate in research activities in another location.
 Professional development awards are tenable for up to one year after the application deadline.
+MIRA will also accept submissions for professional development activities that occurred up to three months prior to the application deadline.
 Students are asked to advise MIRA by email to email@example.com of cancellations or changes related to MIRA-supported professional development activities.

 Past trainee funding opportunities

-For more information about the call, click here
+For more information and to submit an application, click here